cgarciafernando/cgarciafernando/README.md

 - 🤖 &nbsp; Passionate about all things related to Machine Learning and AI
 - 🌍 &nbsp; Currently located in the city of Huelva, Spain
 - 🎓 &nbsp; Studying Software Engineering at <a href='https://www.uhu.es/'>University of Huelva, Spain</a>
-- 🧠 &nbsp; Focused on NLP, Large Language Models, and Transformer architectures
+- 🧠 &nbsp; Focused on Vision Language Models (VLMs) and Deep Learning architectures
 - 📊 &nbsp; Active Kaggle contributor: <a href='https://www.kaggle.com/fcarrillo051'>fcarrillo051</a>
 - ✍️ &nbsp; Working as a freelance graphic designer in my spare time